Daredevil throws girl down elevator shaft

 Putting that aside for a moment and returning to the story line, the robot girls appear in swarms while wearing a winter coat, mittens and cap.
 The story is reminiscent of Children of the Corn.
 It is a wonder how the writer was able to work any sort of humor into this dark plot.

 Daredevil 209 has grabbed my attention in more ways than one.
 Never before had I been interested in this character (except for when the Punisher was shooting him) and the combination of simplicity and action makes the series appealing.
-If you were smart, then you would would check out Daredevil out pronto.
+If you were smart, then you would check out Daredevil pronto.